 China tariffs probably won't hit on Dec.
-15: Chuck Grassley
+15: Sen. Chuck Grassley

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-“I don’t have much more information than that, but it was very much a positive conversation about reaching a phase one agreement with China."
+“I don’t have much more information than that, but it was very much a positive conversation about reaching a phase one agreement with China," the lawmaker said.

+Enacting more tariffs is a step business leaders and many lawmakers had hoped to avoid.
+It would re-escalate a trade war between the world's two biggest economies that has raged for more than 21 months, starting when the U.S. placed duties on steel, aluminum and some appliances.